“But his delight is in the law of the Lord, and in that law doth he meditate day and night” (Psalm 1:2).

 “Scripture is profitable for doctrine…for instruction in righteousness….”
 (2 Timothy 3:16).

 The 50th Psalm lays it out in dramatic fashion.
-God said the people were hating instruction and “casting my words behind them.”
+His people, said the Living God, were hating instruction and “casting my words behind them.”
 They were supporting thieves and “partaking” with adulterers.
 Their words were lies and deceitful.
 And then, the devastating verdict…

 “These things thou hast done and I kept silent.
 And because I kept silent, you thought I was just like you.”
 (Psalm 50:21).